dh85/SpotifyWebAPI/Docs/TestingSupport.md

 # Testing & Tooling

-Treat SpotifyWebAPI as a protocol-oriented dependency so production code, previews, and unit tests can swap implementations freely.
+Treat SpotifyKit as a protocol-oriented dependency so production code, previews, and unit tests can swap implementations freely.

 ## Core Abstractions